palja1n/constructors-and-destructors-in-cpp/README.md

 It takes no arguments and returns no value.
 There’s only one destructor per class—no overloading.
 It handles cleanup tasks so resources don't leak.
+A destructor has the same name as the class, but it is preceded by a tilde (~) symbol.
+It does not return any value and does not take parameters.
+A class can have only one destructor (no overloading allowed).
+It is called automatically by the compiler in the reverse order of object creation (last created object is destroyed first).

 ```cpp
 class Example {